 Atwater, L. E., Brett, J. F., & Charles, A. C. (2007).
 Multisource feedback: Lessons learned and implications for practice.
 Human Resource Management, 46 (2), 285-307.
-Retrieved from: http://onlinelibrary.wiley.com/doi/10.1002/hrm.20161/abstract
+Retrieved from: http://onlinelibrary.wiley.com/doi/10.1002/ hrm.20161/abstract

-This article description best utilize 360-degree instrument to as multis feedback (authors div administer with this to what follow after feedb This is an i because fee a continuo this article I think this helpful bed two real w to show the of 360-deg which has addressed i articles eva usefulness.
+This article is a description of how to best utilize the 360-degree feedback instrument (also referred to as multisource feedback (MSF)).
+The authors dive into how to administer the feedback with this tool and also what follow up is needed after feedback is given.
+This is an important point because feedback is often a continuous cycle and this article addresses that.
+I think this article will be helpful because it uses two real world examples to show the 3 year impact of 360-degree feedback which has not been addressed in many other articles evaluating its usefulness.